Eero28/ReviewApp/ReadMe.md

 This project was designed to deepen my understanding of NestJS and React Native by building a full-stack application.
 I wanted to gain hands-on experience with NestJS for the back-end and React Native for the front-end, allowing me to enhance my skills in both areas.
 Through this project, I have been able to explore these technologies in a practical context, creating something functional that I can continue to expand and refine as I learn and grow.

-- **Key Features**:
+**Key Features:**
-  - User Login and register
+- Easy login and signup
-  - Add reviews by filling a form
+- Write and submit reviews with a simple form
-  - Add comments to reviews
+- Add comments on reviews
-  - Liking system
+- Like your favorite reviews and comments
-  - Search reviews and other users
+- Search for reviews and other users
-  - Modals
+- Smooth pop-up modals for quick actions
+- Smart recommendations using TensorFlow
-  - CI/CD
+- Automated CI/CD for hassle-free updates
-  - Docker and Azure
+- Runs in Docker and can be deployed on Azure

 ## **Key Technologies Used:**